 William Ashton, retained as a gardener by Edward Hillier, discovers his new master to be a detached and driven man.
-Over the years, as travail and tragedy bring them closer together, he understands that they have more in common than he first realised, but the affection they feel for one another will be sorely tested by boundaries both of class and of rigid Victorian morality.
-Like the private garden behind the high walls their love must flourish only in the strictest secrecy – or else it will not do so at all.
+Over the years, travail and tragedy bring them closer together, but the affection they feel is sorely tested by boundaries of class and of rigid Victorian morality.
+Like the private garden behind high walls their love must flourish only in the strictest secrecy - or not at all.

 In the midst of Nature run riot wandered Hillier, making his way through the grass, unaware for the moment of the presence of his gardener.
 Ashton did not seek to remind him, finding he took pleasure in watching his employer.
 To Ashton's eyes he seemed in harmony with his surroundings, and the gardener saw no reason to disturb the pleasant interlude.
 Hillier turned and caught sight of Ashton where he stood amidst the green foliage by the half-opened door and hastened back to him, an aura of intense, suppressed emotion about him.

 "I have not stood in this garden for many years," Hillier began, clearly needing to explain.
 "It is very pleasant to walk here again."
 He surveyed the overgrown state.
 "I am afraid it is going to be more work than I realised.
 I should have spoken to you before everything started to grow, but I have been so busy elsewhere."READ MORE